Knowledge base

 Preamble

-- The hosting can be on a Shared Web Hosting offer or on a Cloud Server but this function is impossible with a Starter hosting.
+- The hosting can be on a Shared Web Hosting offer or on Infomaniak Cloud Server but this function is not possible with a Starter hosting.

-- Subdomains can be added very easily to your current hosting since you have 20 sites per hosting (sites = subdomains) included in the base offer.
+- Subdomains can be added very easily to your current hosting since you have in the basic offer 20 sites per hosting (sites = subdomains).

-- If you do not wish to use this available site volume, you can follow the method below.
+- If you do not want to use this site volume available to you, you can follow the method below.

 Create a subdomain as a shortcut